James9360/Chapter10Lab/readme.md

 	11. Press Finish and your project is imported!
 	12. Right click the project in the package explorer, click Maven->Update Project...
 (Or press Alt+F5)
 3. Do the actual lab work
-	1. Read/implement the Question 1 section above
+	1. Read/implement the Question sections above
 	2. Keep all existing and new classes in the edu.carroll.cis232 package.
 	3. Do not rename any existing files.
 4. Test your work.
 	1. Run the application by pressing the Play button to test your program manually.
-	2. To test your program with the built-in Unit tests:
-		1. Open the unit test class named Question1Test in the src/test/java folder.
-		2. Press the Play button.
-		3. The failed tests will show up as red on the left.
-Passed tests will show up as green.
-		4. Repeat the process with Question2Test
+	2. Feel free to write unit tests to test your work
 5. Submit your work
 	1. Right click the project
 	2. Choose Team->Commit...
-	3. Enter a comment such as "My solution for the chapter 8 lab"
+	3. Enter a comment such as "My solution for the chapter 10 lab"
 	4. Enter your name/email for the author/committer fields if it is not set
 	5. Press "Commit and Push".
 (Committing saves the changes locally, Pushing saves the changes on your GitHub fork)
 	6. Your work is now on your GitHub fork.
-Open up the browser to your GitHub fork of the example lab.
+Open up the browser to your GitHub fork of the lab.
 	7. Press the green pull request button at the top to the left of the "Branch: master" dropdown.
 	8. To finally submit your lab, Click the green "Create new pull request" button, enter a title and message, and press "Create pull request".
 	9. Your lab is now submitted!

-**Special**: You can give "kudos" points to up to 2 people for helping you with the lab either through tutoring or by looking at their forks.
-When you submit your lab, indicate up to 2 people that you would like to give points.
-A student can earn up to 5 bonus points combined from multiple kudos.